- Home

 Vitamins C and E

-Vitamins C and E are among the most powerful antioxidants, helping to protect body cells (including bone cells) from damage caused by free radicals (unstable molecules).
+Vitamins C and E are among the most powerful antioxidants, helping protect body cells (including bone cells) from damage caused by free radicals (unstable molecules).
 According to the ROS, if left to build up, free radicals can weaken bones.

 Vitamin C also helps the body produce bone-forming cells and is involved in collagen production – a type of protein needed for bone formation.